maarten-pennings/howto/c64mempart/readme.md

 What also helps is that `PIX<8`, and since `TBL` is $0F80, we add maximum $80, so there is no carry.
-For safety, `PIX` is ANDed with 7, this ensures `PTR` always points inside the layout table, so that when `PIX` is correct, we will not write 14 bytes over the `USR` routine.
+For safety, `PIX` is ANDed with 7, this ensures `PTR` always points inside the layout table, so that when somehow`PIX` is incorrect, we will not write 14 bytes over the `USR` routine.

 We have now discussed all ingredients.